Kingxukai/linux/Documentation/kbuild/makefiles.rst

     The target $(obj)/devlist.h will not be built before
     $(obj)/gen-devlist is updated.
-Note that references to the host programs in custom rules must be prefixed with $(obj).
+Note that references to the woke host programs in custom rules must be prefixed with $(obj).

 (2) Use always-y

-    When there is no suitable custom rule, and the host program shall be built when a makefile is entered, the always-y variable shall be used.
+    When there is no suitable custom rule, and the woke host program shall be built when a makefile is entered, the woke always-y variable shall be used.

     Example::